If you're a landlord you can provide a healthy, comfortable home and maintain and increase the value of your property.

 Grants are available through Warm Up New Zealand: Healthy Homes for ceiling and underfloor insulation for rental properties occupied by low-income tenants.

 |Type of property||Rental property built before the year 2000|

 |Eligibility||The named tenant must have a Community Services Card|

-Some councils let you add the cost of installing insulation to rates payments.
+If you don't qualify for a subsidy, some councils assist by letting you add the cost of the insulation to rates payments.

 Some companies contracted to insulate for the Warm Up New Zealand: Healthy Homes programme are offering special discounts to households not eligible for free insulation.